The Plan

 split over multiple properties.

-We are developing proposals for a new visitor attraction, alongside food and beverage outlets, intended to strengthen Leicester Square’s role as a major visitor and cultural destination.
+The proposals are for a new visitor attraction, alongside food and beverage outlets, intended to strengthen Leicester Square’s role as a major visitor and cultural destination.
 The main public entrance to the visitor attraction would be located on Cranbourn Street, close to Leicester Square Underground station, helping to manage visitor flows and minimise pressure on the square during busy periods and major events.

 The design draws inspiration from the West End’s cinema and theatre heritage, with a sculptural façade inspired by a stage curtain.
 A rotating LED screen facing Leicester Square will display a mix of community, arts, and cultural programming as well as commercial content.

 At the top of the building, a rooftop restaurant with terraces will offer new views across Leicester Square and beyond.
-At street level, there will be places to eat and drink, which could include a food court, restaurants, or casual dining options.
+At street level, new food and beverage spaces could include a food court, restaurants or casual dining options.